akrish44/Blackjack/Questions.md

 4. What is the difference between a private and public variable?
 Method?

    Private variables can only be accessed within a specific class and public variables can be accessed from any class.
-   Private methods are like private varaibles, in the sense that they can only be referenced inside their own class.
-This is the reason that in the Blackjack code, my methods were all public, although my varaibles were private.
+   Private methods are like private variables, in the sense that they can only be referenced inside their own class.
+This is the reason that in the Blackjack code, my methods were all public, although my variables were private.

 5. What is the difference between a class and an instance?